/ /

 Hellgate: London

-Ah, Hellgate – the game with a thousand launches.
+Ah, Hellgate — the game with a thousand launches.
 London 2038 brings the original Hellgate: London back to life (as opposed to the version of Hellgate Global which is available on Steam).
-Yes, I’m aware that I said I wasn’t listing rogue servers for games still actively operating, but this is kind of a Star Wars Galaxies situation where the old version is practically a completely different game, therefore I’m allowing it.
+Yes, I’m aware that I said I wasn’t listing rogue servers for games still actively operating, but in this case, the old version is practically a completely different game, therefore I’m allowing it.

 Infantry Online